Exploring Nucleon Structure through Sub- and Near-threshold $\phi$-Meson Photoproduction

 As one can see, when the energy of photon is around $1.5 \, \textrm{GeV}$, the cross section can reach $12 \!\sim\!
-23 \,\textrm{nb}$, which is sizable and might be measurable in the proposed experiment in this Letter.
-Consequently, experimental observation of $\phi$-meson produced by photon-nucleon (in beam pipe) interactions is imperative, providing an unambiguous signal for the gluonic probe of the SRC and impacting a range of measurements that rely on comprehension of nuclei structure.
+24 \,\textrm{nb}$, which is sizable and might be measurable in the proposed experiment in this work.
+Consequently, experimental observation of $\phi$-meson produced by photon-nucleon interactions is imperative, providing an unambiguous signal for the gluonic probe of the SRC and impacting a range of measurements that rely on comprehension of nucleus structure.

+The recent study has presented the first measurement of $J/\psi$ photoproduction from nuclei below the energy threshold of $8.2$\,GeV \cite{Pybus:2024ifi}.
+The data point corresponds to photon energies in the range $7\,\textrm{GeV} \leq E_\gamma \leq 8.2\,\textrm{GeV}$ (centered at $E_\gamma \sim 7.8\,\textrm{GeV}$), with a cross section of approximately $0.09\,\textrm{nb} \leq \sigma_{\gamma A}/Z \leq 0.18\,\textrm{nb}$.
+Notably, the energy fraction parameter method can yield reasonable agreement with this measurement ($0.04\,\textrm{nb} \leq \sigma_{\gamma A}/Z \leq 0.16\,\textrm{nb}$ \cite{Xu:2019wso}).
+As shown above, our model predicts a sub-threshold $\phi$-meson photoproduction cross section, which is over two orders of magnitude larger than the experimentally measured $J/\psi$ sub-threshold production.
+This also demonstrates the feasibility of observing this process in fixed-target experiments (such as LEPS, CLAS, as well as their upgrades \cite{Muramatsu:2021bpl,Burkert:2020akg}) We encourage experimentalists to pursue this investigation.

-\textit{The opportunities in BESIII and STCF.}---We show below that photons produced in BESIII and STCF can serve as a suitable platform for investigating SRCs.
+\textit{The opportunities in BESIII and STCF.}---It would be beneficial to investigate this sub- and near-threshold $\phi$ production in electron-positron collision experiments.
+We will show that photons produced in BESIII and STCF can serve as a suitable platform for investigating nucleon structure.
+We will discuss the three- and two-body decays of $J/\psi (\psi(3686))$, along with the radiative Bhabha and $e^+ e^- \to \pi^+ \pi^- \gamma_{\text{ISR}}$ processes, as photon sources in order.